Last Updated on 7 May 2024 by Cycloscope

 Ultralightweight at less than 31g, and with a slick design, they are basically unnoticeable when you have them on – while staying firmly in their place.

 Their strongest points?
-An 8-hour battery life, fully charged in about 1 hour, and a surprisingly long wireless range.
+An 8-hour battery life, is fully charged in about 1 hour, and has a surprisingly long wireless range.

 Sound quality is comparable to other bone-conduction headphones, if you’re an audiophile and want to listen to all the details and dynamics of music these won’t be your go-to headphones at home.